-While widely used in practice, questions have been raised regarding the theoretical properties of ERGMs.
-To a large extent, these questions reflect a lack of clarity about the construction of ERGMs and the underlying assumptions, and in which inferential settings ERGMs are employed.
+While ERGMs are widely used in practice, questions have been raised regarding their theoretical properties.
+To a large extent, these questions reflect a lack of clarity about the construction of ERGMs and the underlying assumptions of particular model specifications, and about the inferential settings in which ERGMs are employed.
 ERGMs may be used, among other things, to draw conclusions regarding the state of a single graph based on sampled subgraphs, the nature of a generative process that produces graphs of fixed size, or the properties of a generative process that produces sequences of graphs of arbitrary size.
-These inference scenarios are distinct, and have implications in terms of model specification and inference.
+These scenarios are distinct, and have implications for both model specification and inference.
 The main goal of our paper is to clarify these distinct uses, with an eye to facilitating more principled inference.
-We argue that concerns raised regarding the uses of ERGMs can be addressed by paying close attention to model specifications and their underlying assumptions along with the inferential settings in which models are used, and discuss likelihood-based inference for well-posed ERGMs in finite-, super-, and infinite-population scenarios.
-We review consistency results for likelihood-based estimators, and demonstrate likelihood-based inference in super-population scenarios by an application to human brain networks.
+We argue that concerns raised regarding the uses of ERGMs can be addressed by paying close attention to model specifications and their underlying assumptions along with the inferential settings in which models are used, discussing likelihood-based inference for well-posed ERGMs in finite-, super-, and infinite-population scenarios.
+We review consistency results for likelihood-based estimators, and demonstrate likelihood-based inference in super-population scenarios by an illustrative application to human brain networks.